The Punisher season 2

 The second and final season of the American streaming television series The Punisher, which is based on the Marvel Comics character of the same name, revolves around Frank Castle saving a girl from being murdered, forcing him to decide if he should embrace his life as the Punisher.
 It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films and other television series of the franchise.
 The season was produced by Marvel Television in association with ABC Studios and Bohemian Risk Productions, with Steven Lightfoot serving as showrunner.

 Jon Bernthal stars as Frank Castle, with principal cast members Ben Barnes, Amber Rose Revah, and Jason R. Moore returning from the first season.
 They are joined by Josh Stewart, Floriana Lima, and Giorgia Whigham.
 Former series regular Deborah Ann Woll returns in a guest capacity.
 A second season of The Punisher was ordered in December 2017, a month after the first season was released.
 The new cast members were added in February 2018.
 Filming began in New York City the next month and concluded in August.

-The 13-episode season was released on January 18, 2019.
+The season premiered on January 18, 2019, with the full season of 13 episodes released on Netflix.
 Netflix canceled the series on February 18, 2019.